 What can you do to stay safe on the road?

-- Use medication correctly, and know how it could affect your driving.
+- Use medication correctly and be aware of how it could affect your driving.

 - Look out for vehicles entering the road, pedestrians, cyclists and parked cars.